cindyyuanjiang/Jupyter-Notebook-Project/README.md

 ## Part 2: Manually Labeled Notebooks Data

-In the “notebook sample” folder at https://tinyurl.com/2p8uw4vv, there are 50 notebooks used for the paper’s accuracy measurement.
+In the “notebook sample” folder, there are 50 notebooks used for the paper’s accuracy measurement.
 Their corresponding manual labelings are in file “Manual Notebook Labelings.xlsx”.

 ## Part 3: Supporting Tools